A4th/Pr.io/README.md

 # Pr.io

-This is a course requirements for CS191/192 Software Engineering Courses of the Department of Computer Science, College of Engineering, University of the Philippines, Diliman under the guidance of Ma.
-Rowena C. Solamo for AY 2022-2023.
+This is a course requirement for CS 191/192 Software Engineering Courses of the Department of Computer Science, College of Engineering, University of the Philippines, Diliman under the guidance of Ma.
+Rowena C. Solamo for A.Y.
+2022-2023.

 * Antonio A. Aquino IV